UK says Russia likely to ‘reset’ forces for renewed offensive

 “Russia is likely seeking to reset and re-posture its forces for renewed offensive activity in the coming days.
 This will probably include operations against the capital Kyiv.”

+It comes as Russian forces were continuing their offensive toward Kyiv from the northwest and east, and are trying to break through defences from Kukhari, 56 miles to the northwest, through to Demidov, 25 miles north of the capital, the general staff of Ukraine’s armed forces said in a statement.

-It comes as new satellite images have shown the large military convoy outside of Kyiv has split up and fanned out into towns and forests near the capital city.
+Meanwhile, new satellite images have shown the large military convoy outside of Kyiv has split up and fanned out into towns and forests near the capital city.

 Satellite imagery from Maxar Technologies showed that the 40-mile procession of vehicles, tanks and artillery has has been redeployed, the company said.